6 Underground (film): Critical response

 Not all reviews were negative.
 Glenn Kenny of the New York Times gave the film a positive review: "There are genuinely eccentric innovations here.
 There's certainly not a whole lot of recognizable humanity, but hey, that's why there's 'It's a Beautiful Day in the Neighborhood'."
 Barry Hertz of The Globe and Mail gave the film 3.5 out of 4 and stated the movie is "a riotous and gleefully delirious assault on the senses.
 It is vulgar.
 It is absurd.
 And it is completely enthralling."
 Nick Schager of The Daily Beast gave the film a positive review, stating, "For better and worse, in a multiplex or on your television or tablet, it delivers pleasure through pain."
 Adam Graham of The Detroit News gave the film a B and said, "The madman director's Netflix debut 6 Underground is so big it feels like it's going to smash out of your television screen."

 Audience viewership

-Netflix reported the film was watched by 83 million members over its first four weeks of release, among its best for an original title.
+Netflix reported the film was allegedly watched by 83 million members over its first four weeks of release, among its best for an original title.
 Updated hourly numbers from Netflix reports that the movie was watched for 205.47 million hours in the first 28 days of release.